 - Press POULTRY (or manual) and set to 10 minutes.

 Instant Pot will bring contents to pressure and the display will say ON during this time.
 Once the contents have reached pressure, the Instant Pot will beep and start counting down 10 minutes.
-At the end, using tongs, very carefully turn the knob to VENTING in order to Quick Release.
+At the end (when those 10 minutes are up), use tongs to very carefully turn the knob to VENTING in order to Quick Release.

 - Once the float valve pin is down, and steam stops being released through the valve (this can take a few minutes; your time may vary), press CANCEL and carefully open the lid.